 Let the students know that next week they will learn how to plant and take care of garden plants.
 They will plant lettuce and radishes for a fall harvest.

-- What is a botanist?

-- What are the most important garden rules?

-- Describe how the soil feels and smells.
+- What do you like about plants? - Describe how the soil feels and smells.

 • Look up pictures of radishes and lettuce so that they will know what they are going to plant next week.